We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Brains are made of soft tissue, which includes gray and white matter, containing the nerve cells, non-neuronal cells (which help to maintain neurons and brain health), and small blood vessels.

-They have a high water content as well as a large amount (nearly 60 percent) of fat.
+They have a high water content as well as a large amount (nearly

 The brain of the modern-day human — Homo sapiens sapiens — is globular, unlike the brains of other early hominids, which were slightly elongated at the back.
 This shape, research suggests, may have developed in Homo sapiens about 40,000–50,000 years ago.